Sachith-Piyathunga/1st-Year-in-IIT/README.md

 - All content is based on personal study notes and materials that are publicly provided by lecturers.
 - This repo is regularly updated as I continue organizing and uploading files.

+### ⚠️ Disclaimer
+- This repository is intended only for educational and revision purposes.
+All academic content belongs to its respective owners.
+If you are a student, please use this as reference material and follow your institution’s academic honesty guidelines.